premdav/premdav/README.md

 ### Outside of work I can be found
 - traveling to and exploring new places
 - playing video games with friends
-- planning my next trips
 - learning about theology
 - learning mobile development with Flutter
+- doing various home improvment projects

 Keyboard: KBDFans Kunlun - Lubed Gateron X - PBTFans Classic Hangul \
 Currently: Oklahoma City, OK